 About me

 I'm Michael Esteban.
 A software engineer from Brisbane, Australia.
-I create small, purpose-driven websites and interactive tools.
+I create purpose-driven websites and interactive tools.

-I currently work at the University of Queensland where I am helping build the Australian Internet Observatory.
+I currently work at the University of Queensland in the Research Centre for Digital Cultures and Societies, where I am helping build the Australian Internet Observatory.

-Previously, I spent seven years in the Human Computer Interaction lab at the Queensland University of Technology.
-I was a wearer of many hats and my days were a mix of coding, soldering, 3D printing, teaching and more.
+Previously, I spent seven years at the Queensland University of Technology in the Human Computer Interaction lab and the School of Computer Science.
+I was a wearer of many hats and my days were a mix of programming, teaching, prototyping, soldering, 3D printing and more.

-Much of my work involves building end-to-end systems to support research.
-I'm particularly proficient in web development and cloud deployment.
-This often means working within the JavaScript/TypeScript world, although I'm very pragmatic and often need to swap between languages and frameworks.
-My current passion lies in exploring multimodal large language models capable of processing and understanding diverse data types beyond just text.
+Much of my daily work involves building end-to-end systems to support interdisciplinary research projects.
+I find real joy in web development, and I'm equally excited by designing and deploying cloud architectures.
+My current personal passion lies in exploring multimodal large language models capable of processing and understanding diverse data types beyond just text.

 With degrees in Computer Science and Law, I enjoy bridging the technical and human aspects of technology.
 I love teaching others how to program and regularly lead primary, high school, and university classes.
 When I'm not online, you can usually find me on a tennis court.